 SUMMARY.
-Taking into consideration the activity directed to the internationalization of the University, the active participation in international projects, as well as steps taken towards improving foreign language proficiency of students and teachers, the expert panel finds that GSU meets the requirements of the Criterion 9.
+Taking into consideration the activity directed to the internationalization of the University, the active participation in international projects, as well as steps taken towards improving foreign language proficiency of students and teachers, the expert panel concludes that GSU meets the requirements of the Criterion 9.

 CONCLUSION.
-The expert panel evaluates the consistence of GSU institutional capacities with the requirements of the Criterion 9 as satisfactory.
+The correspondence of GSU institutional capacities to the requirements of criterion 9 is satisfactory.